domshyra/domshyra/README.md

-# RTK Query Demo
+# domshyra
-A demo using RTK Query and some learning from React Router Nav
+personal website written in .Net and react

 ## Getting Started